bioperl/bioperl.github.io/howtos/SearchIO.md

 ```

 On one hand it appears to be a complication, but by entering the worlds of the and objects you now have access to their functionality and flexibility.
-This is the beauty of [BioPerl](BioPerl "wikilink").
+This is the beauty of [BioPerl].

 #### ambiguous_aln()

 Some of these methods deserve a bit more explanation since they do more than simply extract data directly from the output.
-For example, the `ambiguous_aln()` method is designed to tell us whether two or more [HSPs](HSP "wikilink") from a given hit overlap, and whether the overlap refers to the queries or the hits, or both.
+For example, the `ambiguous_aln()` method is designed to tell us whether two or more [HSPs] from a given hit overlap, and whether the overlap refers to the queries or the hits, or both.
 One situation is where overlaps would be found in one but not the other arises where there are repeats in the query or hit.
 The `ambiguous_aln()` method will return one of these 4 values:

 | q   | query sequence contains overlapping sub-sequences while hit sequence does not                                                          |
 |-----|----------------------------------------------------------------------------------------------------------------------------------------|